SauravBAtGitHub/crispy-shell/README.md

 # crispy-shell
-Thought it would be interesting to write a script to
+Thought it would be interesting to write script for the following

-SupportedVMRoleSizes - To identify what VM sizes are supported by their existing cloud services.
+SupportedVMRoleSizes.doc - To identify what VM sizes are supported by their existing cloud services.

-StorageBlobEnum.PS1 - Powershell script with functionality for Listing and exporting blob details to an excel file or deleting blobs.
-    Choice = List\Delete\Export
-    .\StorageBlobEnum.ps1 -SubscriptionID <Subscription ID> -StorageType "PremiumLRS" -Choice "List" .\StorageBlobEnum.ps1 -SubscriptionID <Subscription ID> -StorageType "PremiumLRS" -Choice "Delete" .\StorageBlobEnum.ps1 -SubscriptionID <Subscription ID> -StorageType "PremiumLRS" -Choice "Export"

 Please use Export switch for ARM premium accounts only, for ASM standard storage billable size you may use the script here https://gallery.technet.microsoft.com/scriptcenter/Get-Billable-Size-of-32175802.